-There is no available statistics on the number of requests made, the number of refusals or the reason for such refusals.
+There are no available statistics on the number of requests made, the number of refusals or the reason for such refusals.
+The Ministry points out that the verdicts of the Ruling Committee on Access to Information are published on their website.